LearnersGuild/curriculum-app/modules/CRUD-Mutability--Goal-383/README.md

 - Can describe the general programming pattern `MVC` (Model View Controller)
 - Can use the MVC pattern to build a Single Page Application using JavaScript
 - Can integrate with an external HTTP API
-- Can use the MVC pattern to build a Single Page Application using JavaScript

 ## Challenge Rating